storyful/storyful-mrss-doc/README.md

 *   author is the owner of the video in the story.
 *   storyful:clearance is the title and description as entered by the author for the clearance status of the story.
 *   storyful:guidance is the title and description as entered by the author for the guidance advice for the story.
+*   storyful:slug is the slug of the story e.g. MEXICO.
+*   storyful:channels is the list of channels the story is assigned to.
+*   media:title is the title of the story written by Storyful staff.
+*   media:description is the description and summary of story.
+*   media:credit required credit text as written by Storyful staff.
 *   media:content with url to the video file and the lang (typically en) of the video file.
+*   media:keywords as written by Storyful staff.
+*   media:category as chosen by Storyful staff.
 *   media:thumbnail with the url of a key frame from the video.

-*   media:keywords as written by Storyful staff.
-*   media:credit required credit text as written by Storyful staff.
-*   category as chosen by Storyful staff.
+* There are also several Ooyala elements which are temporary and should not be relied on.
+* The category elements usually contain keywords that our journalists associate with each piece of content.
+However, if required, a feed can by configured to use IPTC categories in these elements instead.
+The ‘scheme’ attribute is only present when IPTC categories are enabled on the feed.

 ### Sample
 ```